 But professional regulators do not have unlimited and free-wheeling power to regulate everything their members say.
-Professional regulators are subject to the Charter of Rights and Freedoms when they make their decisions, and they may only regulate offduty speech when it is in the public interest and when it relates to the profession and the specific professional practice.
+Professional regulators are subject to the Charter of Rights and Freedoms when they make their decisions, and they may only regulate off-duty speech when it is in the public interest and when it relates to the profession and the specific professional practice.
 Regulators must be able to justify their decisions and those decisions must follow a logical chain of reasoning and be balanced.
 The struggle is that even when the courts review the decisions of professional regulators through a judicial review process, they tend to give wide deference to regulators' decisions.
-And while regulators may have technical expertise in the specialized knowledge of the professionals who express unpopular views are disciplined, regulators barely glance at the Charter, and courts are deferential when they review that discipline.
+And while regulators may have technical expertise in the specialized knowledge of the profession, they often don't put much value on freedom of expression.
+The result is that professionals who express unpopular views are disciplined, regulators barely glance at the Charter, and courts are deferential when they review that discipline.